DonKarlssonSan/Ost/README.md

 Ost
 ===

-Take a picture with the camera/webcam.
+Take pictures with the camera/webcam.
 Say cheese!

+1. Take some pictures
+2. Re-arrange the pictures inside the black border
+3. Log in to Facebook
+4. Share the photo collage on Facebook

 Demo: http://donkarlssonsan.github.io/Ost